libremfg/rhize-docs/content/how-to/tutorial-create-equipment-class-rule.md

 An equipment class rule triggers a BPMN workflow whenever a data source publishes a value that meets a specified threshold.

-Imagine a scenario when an oven must be preheated every time a new order number is published to NATS.
+Imagine a scenario when an oven must be preheated every time a new order number is published to an MQTT edge device.
 You could automate this workflow with a rule that listens to messages published and evaluates a condition.
 If the condition evaluates to `true`, the rule triggers a {{< abbr "BPMN" >}} workflow to preheat the oven.